hemulen/hemulen/README.md

 - 👀 I’m interested in moral and ethics
 - 🌱 I’m currently learning generative arts
 - 💞️ I’m looking to collaborate on projects promoting freedome, trustless claims, equity and inclusion
-- 📫 Read me on twitter @assafigell or on LI
+- 📫 Reach me on twitter @assafigell or on LI

 <!---
 hemulen/hemulen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.